Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

 ### **CERTIFICATES**
+- **Canadian Statistics and Microdata for the Social Sciences**, issued by Concordia University, 2023
 - **Gender-Based Analysis Plus**, issued by Government of Canada, 2024
 - **Gender and Health: Awareness, Analysis, and Action**, issued by Pan American Health Organization, 2024
 - **Health Inequality Monitoring Foundations: Data Sources**, issued by World Health Organization, 2023